 Document Verification

-Notaries verify the identity of signatories, a fundamental part of their responsibilities.
+Notaries verify the identity of signatories, which is a fundamental part of their responsibilities.
 They examine government-issued identification like driver’s licenses or passports to confirm authenticity.
 This process helps prevent fraud in documents such as deeds, contracts, and affidavits.
 By ensuring the validity of the information, notaries contribute to a legally secure environment in Florida.

 Notarizing Signatures